 The winner of each award category will receive $1000 and an engraved award plaquette.

 Each year, the Mental Health Matters Awards ceremony celebrates outstanding achievements in mental health.
-The winners are usually feted at an award luncheon at the Shangri-La Hotel, it is a wonderful opportunity to meet others and celebrate the work of individuals, groups and organisations that make a difference.
+The winners are usually feted at an award luncheon at the Shangri-La Hotel in Sydney but in 2020, we will be doing something different to celebrate the work of individuals, groups and organisations that make a difference.
 Stay tuned for more details.

 For full category descriptions and nomination requirements, please see below.

 Know someone doing excellent work in mental health?
 You can nominate yourself, a program you work for/with, or a program or person you know.